What is the turnover rate?

 The turnover rate is calculated as follows:

-- Revenue from inventories / average capital employed = inventory turnover rate
+- Revenue from stock / average capital tied up = inventory turnover rate

-- Goods handled (total) / average inventory = turnover rate
+- Goods handled (total) / average stock on hand = inventory turnover rate

-For example, if a company has revenues of EUR 400,000 per year with an average capital employed of EUR 80,000, the turnover rate is five.
-So five times a year the entire stock is sold and replaced by a new one.
+For example, if a company has revenues of EUR 400,000 per year with average fixed capital of EUR 80,000, the turnover rate is five.
+This means that the entire stock is sold five times a year and replaced with new stock.

-Since the storage of goods ties up capital and also entails costs, a high turnover rate is to be aimed for.
-The higher this key figure, the shorter the storage period and thus the lower the costs.
+Since the storage of goods ties up capital and also involves costs, a high turnover rate should be aimed for.
+The higher this figure is, the shorter the storage period and therefore the lower the costs.